-Between Tuesday 7th April to Saturday 9th May, artist in residence Clary Saddler launched her project “Uprising” at The Project Space in Newport.
-Delivering a project using relatable themes (e.g. a gang metaphor running parallel to the workshops), Clary aimed to inspire people within Newport to get more politically active.
+Between Tuesday 7th April to Saturday 9th May 2015, artist in residence Clary Saddler launched her democracy project Uprising at The Project Space in Newport.
+Clary aimed to inspire people within Newport to be more politically active through the delivery of a project that used relatable themes (e.g. a gang metaphor running parallel to the workshops),

-“Uprising” takes place in a dystopian future that exists after the collapse of our own society in a world governed by gang leaders and crime lords.
+Uprising took place in a dystopian future that exists after the collapse of our own society.
+It took place in a world also governed by gang leaders and crime lords.
 By 2017, the number of people voting declined so dramatically that governments eventually got overthrown by gangs who promised their followers a brighter future but failed to deliver.
-Now the world is in a constant state of civil war; with each gang invading – seeking new territory.
-A large underground movement of rebels and political protesters hold secret meetings – identifying themselves by wearing rainbow bracelets.
-They strive for a democratic future; their motto “the classes against the masses”.
+In this dystopian reality, the world is in a constant state of civil war.
+Each gang constantly invades – seeking new territory.
+Also, a large underground movement of rebels and political protesters hold a series of secret meetings – identifying themselves by wearing rainbow bracelets.
+They strive for a democratic future.
+Their motto is “the working classes against the masses”.
 They believe they can empower the masses through creative expression.

-The Project Space is a community platform for the visual and creative arts which initiates, develops and delivers a programme of performances, exhibitions, workshops and activities.
-Through a series of participatory arts workshops these sessions have explored themes of democracy through the creation of songs, raps, rhythms & beat-poetry; graffiti art, short films (holding subliminal messages of democracy) and political theatre.
-This has culminated in tonight’s performance entitled Uprising.
+The Project Space was a community platform for the visual and creative arts.
+It initiated, developed and delivered a programme of performances, exhibitions and also workshops.
+It also provided arts activities.
+Through a series of participatory arts workshops Clary explored themes of democracy through the creation of songs, raps, rhythms & beat-poetry.
+The workshops also produced graffiti art, short films (holding subliminal messages of democracy) and also a piece of political theatre.
+This culminated in a promenade style performance entitled Uprising.